Hub-OS/documentation-website/docs/01-client/00-getting-started.md

 Each category of mod has a specific folder it should exist in.
 Some categories may share a folder, such as `library` and `pack` / mod packs.

-You can read more details about where each category of mod and what is expected in [Packages](/client/packages).
+You can read more details about where each category of mod belongs and what is expected in [Packages](/client/packages).

 At minimum a mod must contain a `package.toml` file for meta information such as the category, name, and package ID.